bifurcationkit/BifurcationKit.jl/README.md

 The current package focuses on large scale nonlinear problems and multiple hardwares.
 Hence, the goal is to use Matrix Free methods on **GPU** (see [PDE example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorials2b/#The-Swift-Hohenberg-equation-on-the-GPU-(non-local)-1) and [Periodic orbit example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorialsCGL/#Continuation-of-periodic-orbits-on-the-GPU-(Advanced)-1)) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...

-**If you use this package for your work, please cite it!!
+**If you use this package for your work, we ask that you cite the following paper!!
 Open source development strongly depends on this.
 It is referenced on HAL-Inria as follows:**

 ```
 @misc{veltz:hal-02902346,